sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

   //Shorthand
   var x, y, z=3;
 ```
+#####Function Level Scoping
 - JavaScript uses Function scoping rather than Block-level scoping i.e. if you declare a variable inside a "for" loop or "if" statement it will be accesseble outside that block but not outside its function.
+#####Variable Hoisting
 - No matter where you declare a variable and what you set it to, the declaration will moved to the top of its scope(i.e its function) and assigned 'undefined'.
 This is called Variable Hoisting, so its good practise to always declare your variables at the top of the scope.
 See http://jsfiddle.net/sjmcpherso/qHBUY/

 <h4>Boolean</h4>
-- Only 2 Boolean values true & false, although values of other types are also deemed either true or false.
+- Only 2 Boolean values exist: true & false, although values of other types are also deemed either Truthy or Falsey.
 - "Falsey" values are false, null ,"" ,0 , undefined ,NaN.
 All other values including objects are "Truthy"
 - Truthy & Falsy values can be converted into real Booleans by using double negation '!!' i.e '!!0' Will equal false

 <h4>Numbers</h4>
-- Only 1 number type (i.e no integer) which is represented as a 64bit floating point also know as Double.
+- Only 1 number type (i.e no integer) which is represented as a 64bit floating point also known as Double.
 - Has problems mapping to common arithmetic I.e var cur = 0.1 + 0.2; Will equal 0.3000000000004 so use parseFloat(0.1 + 0.2).toFixed(2) for currency calculations.
 - isNaN() checks if value is NaN(Not a Number) which is achieved when JS is unsuccessful in converting a value to a number I.e when using the function Number(value) to convert a string to a number.
 - parseInt can also be used to parse a string into a number but in the form of an integer i.e. parseInt('20px') = 20 because of type coersion.